smsohan/hugo.smsohan.com/content/posts/call-me-sohan-and-ask-me-not-about-sm.markdown

 Lot of my muslim friends go by "Md Xxxx Yyyy", where Md is a short form for Mohammed.
 People that aren't too familiar with it, at times think of them as doctors, which can be quite funny, and dangerous!

 If you aren't convinced yet, take these ones for example.
-[AAMS Arefin Siddique](http://en.wikipedia.org/wiki/AAMS_Arefin_Siddique) current VC of the University of Dhaka, [A. K. Fazlul Huq](http://en.wikipedia.org/wiki/A._K._Fazlul_Huq) a renowned leader in the history, [A P J Abdul Kalam](http://en.wikipedia.org/wiki/A._P._J._Abdul_Kalam) an ex-president and a nuclear scientist from India.
+[AAMS Arefin Siddique](http://en.wikipedia.org/wiki/AAMS_Arefin_Siddique) an ex-VC of the University of Dhaka, [A. K. Fazlul Huq](http://en.wikipedia.org/wiki/A._K._Fazlul_Huq) a renowned leader in the history, [A P J Abdul Kalam](http://en.wikipedia.org/wiki/A._P._J._Abdul_Kalam) an ex-president and a nuclear scientist from India.

 I hope this makes you comfortable in calling me by the name Sohan :)